EU moves to close corporate tax loopholes

-The Commission wants rules to prevent companies setting up "letter-box subsidiaries" in countries solely to qualify for a softer tax regime and cut their bill.
+The Commission wants rules to prevent companies setting up "letter-box subsidiaries" in countries, such as Ireland or the Netherlands, solely to qualify for a softer tax regime and cut their bill.

 Algirdas Semeta, the EU's taxation commissioner, wants to insert an anti-abuse clause by the end of next year, allowing authorities to target artificial 'parent-subsidiary' schemes that flout the spirit of the tax code.